 Email marketing has a much steeper learning curve.
 Right from the start, you need to think about segmenting your audiences, writing smart subject lines, and tracking your website visits to see which customer is at which phase of the purchase process.

 All these factors contribute to one term that we consider the peak of email marketing: email personalization.
-In this article, we will learn more about this concept and explore some of the most important email personalization strategies you can implement right now.
+In this article, we will learn more about this concept and explore some of the most important personalized email dynamic content strategies you can implement right now.

 What is email personalization and why does it matter?